charley81/myThoughtz/README.md

-# myThoughts
+# myThoughtz

-> Personal site/blog built with Gatsby
+> Personal site/blog built with a gangsta Gatsby twist